zhuyingda/anvm/README.md

 ![](https://raw.githubusercontent.com/zhuyingda/anvm/master/doc/demo-cli-install.gif?raw=true)

-Also, you can run this to add anvm installed node to your command line:
+Also, to add anvm installed node to your command line, you can do:

 ### for zsh